 Provide on-site instruction to review the operation of all products and detail any common troubleshooting or maintenance that is required to ensure normal operation.

 Provide one complete set of equipment operating, installation, and programming manuals, and warranties that will remain at the installed location.

 END OF SECTION

-USPS MPF Specifications issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised:8/12/2021